-Problem Possible Solutions Data logger is not recognizing sensor If using a METER logger, update logger firmware.
-Data logger is not receiving readings from the sensor Check to make sure the connections to the data logger are both correct and secure.
-Ensure that your data logger batteries are not dead or weakened.
-Check configuration of data logger through software to ensure TEROS 21 is selected.
+~ Problem Possible Solutions Data logger is not recognizing sensor If using a METER logger, update logger firmware.
+Check to make sure the connections to the data logger are both correct and secure.
+Data logger is not receiving Ensure that your data logger batteries are not dead or weakened. readings from the sensor Check configuration of data logger through software to ensure TEROS 21 is selected.
 Ensure the software and firmware is up to date.
-Sensor does not appear to be responding to changes in soil water potential Ensure that sensors are installed correctly.
-Check sensor cables for damage that could cause a malfunction.
-Check the ceramic disc for damage or contamination.
-Sensor reports error code -9990 or error message Sensor value is temporarily out of range Water potential conditions are below -2,000 kPa (outside of the TEROS 21 effective measuring range).
-When the soil becomes wet again, the sensor should return to its normal measurements.
+Sensor does not appear to Ensure that sensors are installed correctly. be responding to changes Check sensor cables for damage that could cause a malfunction. n soil water potential Check the ceramic disc for damage or contamination.